-How to Install Cement Tile Instructions
+How to Install Cement Tiles

 We know.
 Despite all the materials available for tile and mosaics for some reason cement never seems to be an option to come to mind.
 But it is an option and it is more available than most would expect.
 Cement tiles, otherwise known as “Encaustic tiles”, are actually quite versatile.
 They are excellent options for most applications ranging from floor and fireplaces to wall and backsplashes.
 Unlike ceramic tiles, which are created using a mixture of very specific clays - cement tiles are handmade one at a time from just about anything and everything ranging from marble powders, pure color pigments, or just sand.
 Anything is possible.

 At the end of the day, the real question is why not?